UCloudDoc-Team/cli/cmd/ucloud/gssh/create.md

 ucloud gssh create [flags]
 ```

-## Examples
+### Examples

 ```
 ucloud gssh create --location Washington --target-ip 8.8.8.8
 ```

-## Options
+### Options

 ```
   --location     string         Required.
 Location of the source server.
 See 'ucloud gssh location'

   --target-ip     ip            Required.
 IP of the source server.
 Required

   --project-id     string       Optional.
 Override default project-id for this command
                                 invocation, see 'ucloud project list'

   --port     int                Optional.
 Port of The SSH service between 1 and 65535.
-Do not use
+Do not
-                             ports such as 80,443. (default 22)
+                                use ports such as 80, 443 or 65123. (default 22)

   --remark     string           Optional.
 Remark of your GlobalSSH.

   --charge-type     string      Optional.'Year',pay yearly;'Month',pay monthly;'Dynamic', pay
                                 hourly(requires access) (default "Month")

   --quantity     int            Optional.
 The duration of the instance.
 N years/months. (default 1)

+  --instance-type     string    Optional.
+Possible values: 'Ultimate','Enterprise', 'Basic',
+                                'Free'(Default value)

+  --forward-region     string   Optional.
+You can select one of 'cn-bj2','cn-sh2','cn-gd' When
+                                instance-type is 'Basic'

+  --bandwidth-package     int   Optional.
+You can set one of 0, 20, 40 When instance-type is
+                                'Ultimate'

   --help, -h                    help for create

 ```

-## Options inherited from parent commands
+### Options inherited from parent commands

 ```
   --base-url     string       Set base-url to override the base-url in local config file